 The recipe for grape jelly that comes with most pectin also works for wild grapes.
-I usually use Sure-Jel.
+I usually use SURE-JELL.
 Here’s the basic recipe with tips from my own experience.
-It makes 8 cups of jelly:
+It makes 8 cups of jelly.

 - Boil the jars and lids at least 10 minutes, then let stand in hot water until you’re ready to use them.